 DNA Polymerase Mechanism

 DNA polymerases use the chemical energy stored within the high energy phosphate bonds of deoxyribonucleoside triphosphate (dNTP) molecules to synthesize the growing daughter DNA strand.
-The DNA polymerase mechanism is as follows (see figure 6.7):
+Specifically, the DNA polymerase mechanism involves (see figure 6.7):

 - The DNA polymerase reads a nitrogenous base in the template DNA strand and binds to the complementary dNTP according to the AT/GC rule.
 The incoming dNTP forms hydrogen bonds with the complementary base in the template DNA strand.

-- The free 3’-OH group on the growing daughter DNA strand reacts with the free 5’ phosphate group on the incoming dNTP.
+- The free 3’-OH group on the growing daughter DNA strand reacts with the phosphate groups on the incoming dNTP.

-- A high energy bond within the dNTP is broken releasing two of the phosphate groups in the form of a chemical called pyrophosphate (PPi).
+- A high energy bond within the dNTP is broken releasing two of the phosphate groups in the form of pyrophosphate (PPi).

 - The released energy is used to synthesize a new phosphodiester bond between the 3’ end of the growing DNA strand and the 5’ end of the incoming nucleotide.